uta-org/Roguelike-Dungeons-Patched/README.md

 ## Setup instructions

-Plase use `./gradlew setupDecompWorkspace --refresh-dependencies idea` in order to generate iws file.
+Please, use `./gradlew setupDecompWorkspace --refresh-dependencies idea` in order to generate iws file.
 You'll need to reconfigure the GradleStart on IntelliJ.